Expenditure on mental health services

 Private hospital specialised mental health services

-In 2021–22, about $789 million was spent on specialised mental health services provided by private hospitals.
+In 2021–22, the total revenue from specialised mental health services provided by private hospitals was $789 million.
 The non-Commonwealth sourced component of this revenue was about $590 million.
-This represents an annual average increase from 2017–18 of 2% for both.
+This represents an annual average increase from 2017–18 of 0% for both.
 Total recurrent expenditure on specialised mental health services in private hospitals has not been available since 2017–18 due to changes in data collection availability.

 Australian Government expenditure on mental health-related services